imcvampire/caro-board/README.md

-# gomoku-board
+# caro-board
-A simple Gomoku board
+A simple caro board